2024 The Four Coverage Stages of Medicare's Part D Program

 Not everyone will enter the coverage gap (also referred to as the "donut hole").
 In the coverage gap, the plan is temporarily limited in how much it can pay for your drugs.
 If you do enter the gap, you'll pay 25% of the plan's cost for covered brand-name drugs and 25% of the plan's cost for covered generic drugs.

 Keep in mind that while the percentage you pay for brand-name drugs is lower, the price of that drug may be much higher than the generic option.
 Calculate the amount you would owe for each to see which one really offers the best cost savings for you.

-After your out-of-pocket cost totals $5,100, you exit the gap and get catastrophic coverage.
-In the catastrophic stage, you will pay a low coinsurance or copayment amount (which is set by Medicare) for all of your covered prescription drugs.
-That means the plan and the government pay for the rest – about 95% of the cost.
+After your out-of-pocket cost totals $8,000, you exit the gap and get catastrophic coverage.
+During this payment stage, the plan pays the full cost for your covered Part D drugs.
+You pay nothing.
 You will remain in this phase until the end of the plan year.

 1 You may be able to reduce your costs in this stage by selecting drugs on the lowest tier level that treat your diagnosis.
 Often, generic drugs treat the same diagnosis, but they may be less expensive than their brand-name options.
 Talk to your prescriber to see what other options may work for you.
 Back